MediaComem/comem-archioweb/exercises/rest.md

 won't be using it any more after this exercise.

-You can limit Repository access to just the repository you created, or allow access to all repositories as you choose.
+You can limit Repository access to just the repository you created, or allow access to all repositories, as you prefer.
+Either way works for this exercise.

-Don't create the token right away: you also need to set the appropriate
+Don't create the token right away: you also need to set the appropriate permissions.
-permissions:

 ![Create a personal access token](../images/rest-10-create-access-token.png)